zacharylayne/ConstTypeArgs/Documentation/glossary.md

 The terms in this section are used throughout the ConstTypeArgs documentation and are essential to understanding the framework.

 * **Const Type Argument:**  A type that uses generic parameters to "pass" static values to generics.
 Every const type argument directly or indirectly implements [`IConstTypeArg<T>`](https://github.com/zacharylayne/ConstTypeArgs/blob/master/Source/ConstTypeArgs.Core/IConstTypeArg.cs).
 The term const type argument can be interchangeable with the value they hold.
 If more clarity is needed, the terms *argument provider/arg provider* and *const type value* are used. ***VALUES SHOULD ALWAYS BE IMMUTABLE***.
-Sometimes referred to as *const type arg*.
+Also referred to as *const type arg*.

-* **Argument Provider:** A more specific term for *const type argument* that refers to concrete implementations of `IConstTypeArg<T>`.
-Also called *arg provider* or *provider*.

-* **Argument Value:**  A more specific term for *const type arguments* that refers to the value an argument provider defines. ***VALUES SHOULD ALWAYS BE IMMUTABLE***.
-Also called *arg value*.
+* **Const Type Value:**  A more specific term for *const type arguments* which refers to a cons type argument's value. ***VALUES SHOULD ALWAYS BE IMMUTABLE***.

+* **Argument Provider:** Concrete const types that provide a *const type value*.
+Also called *arg provider*.

+* **Const Type:** Any type that implements `IConstTypeArg<T>`, including concrete implementations, interfaces, and abstract classes.

 * **Const Type Parameter:** A generic parameter that const type arguments "pass" values through.
 Every const type parameter is constrained to a *const type* *(i.e. any type that implements `IConstTypeArg<T>`)*.
 Also called *const type param*.

+* **Argument Consumer:** A generic type or method with one or more const type parameters.
+Also called *arg consumer*.

-* **Const Type Holder:** A const type argument that wraps other const type arguments.
-All argument holders directly or indirectly implement [`K<T, TArg>`](https://github.com/zacharylayne/ConstTypeArgs/blob/master/Source/ConstTypeArgs.Core/K.cs) Sometimes referred to as *arg holder*.
+* **Argument Holder:** A const type argument that wraps other const type arguments.
+Also referred to as *arg holder*.
+All argument holders directly or indirectly implement [`K<T, TArg>`](https://github.com/zacharylayne/ConstTypeArgs/blob/master/Source/ConstTypeArgs.Core/K.cs).
 Argument holders can be used to create domain-specific const type arguments for minimums, maximums, defaults, and more.
-Also called *holder*.
-In specific use cases, this is referred to as *domain-specific type arguments* or *domain-specific type args*.

-* **Argument Consumer:** A generic that with one or more const type parameters.

-* **Const Type Discard:** A type that is used to signify the absence of a const type argument.
-These types can be used to provide union-like functionality and may implement many interfaces in order to increase their versatility.
+* **Argument Discard:** A const type argument that is used to signify the absence.
+Also called *arg discard*.
+These can be used in a very similar manner to C# 7.0's discard feature.
+In ConstTypeArgs, these types are usually named `__` and can implement multiple const type interfaces providing either `default` or `null` values to increase flexibility.

-## Other Terms

-The terms in this section are used infrequently in ConstTypeArgs documentation.

-* **Const Type:** Any type that inherit from the base interface `IConstTypeArg<T>`.

-* **Const Type Interface:** An interface that const type arguments implement.

-* **Const Type Enum:** An enum-like const type argument defining a set of const type arguments.

-* **Open Argument Consumer:** A const type consumer that is an open generic.
-Also called *open arg consumer* or *open consumer*.

-* **Closed Argument Consumer:** A const type consumer that is a closed generic.
-Also called *closed arg consumer* or *closed consumer*.

-* **Const Type Union** - A const type argument that can represent multiple types.

 ## See Also